I-Am-Dench/6502Emulator/README.md

 The `debug` recipe will run `archive`, but will compile the object files with the -DCPU_DEBUG option.
 The debug archive will log debug statements for each step in the pipeline, i.e. every step that occurs in the `cpu_pulse` function, and the cycle number in the `cpu_run` function.

-> Please note that the generated archive is always named `cpu_6502.a` regardless of the recipe used
+> The generated archive is always named `libcpu_6502.a` regardless of the recipe used.

 ---

 ## Compiling in Projects

-Because the archive's name is not prefixed with `lib`, the archive should be added to the build options as `-l:cpu_6502.a` instead of `-lcpu_6502`.
-However, if you want to rename it to `libcpu_6502.a`, that is up to you.
+To include the library within your projects, include `-lcpu_6502` within your build options.

 ## Including